 Sharon Switzer-McIntyre, BPE, BScPT, MEd, PhD

-Associate Professor, Director, Ontario Internationally Educated Physical Therapy Bridging Program
+Program Director & Associate Professor, Continuing Teaching Stream, Department of Physical Therapy & Director, Ontario Internationally Educated Physical Therapy Bridging Program

 Department of Physical Therapy